lune-org/docs/src/content/docs/api-reference/datetime.md

 ### fromIsoDate

+**DEPRECATED**: Use `DateTime.fromRfc3339` instead.

 Creates a new `DateTime` from an ISO 8601 date-time string.

 #### Errors

 This constructor is fallible and may throw an error if the given string does not strictly follow the ISO 8601 date-time string format.

 Some examples of valid ISO 8601 date-time strings are: